BizTalk Filter Finder Tool

 • a message is always composed by the message itself and the metadata associated with it;

-• the architecture is based on Publish and Subscribe;
+• The architecture is based on Publish-Subscribe.

 And you are right.
 The problem is the default definition of this pattern:

-• Context-Based Routing: Context-Based Routing is similar to the previous one, but instead of analyzing the content of the message, it will analyze the metadata of the message.
-This information, in BizTalk Server, is normally created on the receive port by the adapter and pipelines.
+: Context-Based Routing is similar to the previous one, but instead of analyzing the message content, it analyzes the message metadata.
+This information in BizTalk Server is normally created by the adapter and pipelines on the receive port.

-• Message-Based Routing: that is normally defined when:
+: that is normally defined when:

-• a message is routed by BizTalk only based on the message type;
+• A message is routed by BizTalk only based on the message type:

-• or in pass-thru scenarios when you are just redirecting the message to other systems, i.e., BizTalk is a broker and don’t “touch” or modify the message;
+• or in pass-thru scenarios when you are just redirecting the message to other systems, i.e.,

 The problem of managing these solutions

-• What ports are subscribing to the messages?
+• What ports are subscribing

-• In which conditions?
+• In which

 • In which application?